 In this interview we discuss her latest book Teaching Yoga: Exploring the Teacher-Student Relationship and consider it in relation to our recent video interview with yoga teacher Mark Whitwell on The Definition of a Yoga Teacher.

-Kara-Leah: How would you define the relationship between a yoga teacher and their student?
+Kara-Leah: How would you define the relationship between a Yoga teacher and their student?

-I think it is impossible to define what the relationship between a Yoga teacher and student is because that depends on the teacher and it depends on the student and the degree of connection, commitment and intention on the part of one or both parties.
+Donna: I think it is impossible to define what the relationship between a Yoga teacher and student is because that depends on the teacher and it depends on the student and the degree of connection, commitment and intention on the part of one or both parties.

 But what I can say is that as a teacher I attempt to offer my fullest commitment to the process of creating a context where the student can realize the wisdom of Yoga through their own practice.

-Kara-Leah: What is actually being taught in a yoga class?
+Kara-Leah: What is actually being taught in a Yoga class?

 Donna: One of my students in Amsterdam once said that he felt “an invisible message in between the lines of every instruction.”
 Regardless of whether we are teaching meditation, pranayama, asana, Yoga Nidra, or speaking about the philosophy of Yoga, I believe that ultimately what is shared is the modeling of the teacher being completely authentic within themselves and present within the moment.